axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakerb"><span class="_paradigm">RAD</span>s, with an exclamation mark at the end.</p>
  <p class="_speakera">Got it&hellip; It looks awfully simple to use.
 Here, I&rsquo;ll invite you to rDrugs.
 But I first have to create it.
 Oh, wait, it already exists.
 I will ask for an invite from the lonely, lovely member.</p>
  <p class="_speakerb">And&hellip; you are now a member of the rDrug community!</p>
- <p><div class="_speakera">So, now&hellip; oh, I see, I press this button.
+ <p class="_speakerb"><div class="_speakera">So, now&hellip; oh, I see, I press this button.
 And it ejaculates stars every time I do.</div> David laughed full throat.
 Then he stoped laughing and looked down for a bit.
 Finally, he looked up, and said, <div class="_speakerac">This is going to change everything.</div></p>
  <p class="_speakerb">If they don&rsquo;t throw us in jail to rot first.</p>
  <p class="_speakera"></p>